Post Surgery Care

 There are three integral components to care following bariatric (weight loss) surgery.
 In addition to medical care following the surgery, equally important are the psychology and plastic surgery components.

-A trained psychiatrist or psychologist examines all patients before they have weight loss surgery to evaluate their readiness for this life-changing surgery.
+Just as there can be surgical complications, there are a significant number of patients who may have psychological complications.
+To combat this, a trained psychiatrist or psychologist examines all patients before they have a weight loss procedure to evaluate their readiness for this life-changing surgery.

 Patients who lose a significant amount of weight also face another challenge — excess skin.
 In addition to being cosmetically displeasing, massive skin folds in the arms, abdomen and legs can cause chafing, and cutaneous bacterial and yeast infections.
+Those interested in plastic surgery following their weight loss can be referred to a plastic surgeon.
 Patient’s bodies are recontoured using direct excision, sometimes combined with liposuction techniques.
 Removal of excess skin from the arms, legs and abdomen often minimizes scars that have become wider as the result of gravity and excessive body weight.